Payoneer: Services

 Account holders can send and receive funds using an e-wallet, a virtual bank account number in a local currency or a re-loadable prepaid MasterCard debit card.
 Money received can then be withdrawn to a bank account or used online / at points of sale with the Payoneer debit card.

-The company specializes in facilitating cross-border B2B payments.
-It provides cross-border transactions in 200 countries and territories and more than 150 local currencies, with its cross border wire transfers, online payments, and refillable debit card services.
+The company offer cross-border payments in more than 150 local currencies, using international wire transfers, online payments, and refillable debit card services.

-Companies like Airbnb, Amazon, Google and Upwork use Payoneer to send mass payouts around the world.
-It is also used by eCommerce marketplaces such as Rakuten, Walmart and Wish.com, freelance marketplaces such as Fiverr and Envato, and works with ad networks to connect these firms with publishers based outside of their headquartered country.
+Payoneer lists Airbnb, Google, Upwork and eCommerce marketplaces such as Rakuten, freelance marketplaces such as Fiverr and Envato, as their customers.
+They also work with ad networks to connect these firms with publishers based outside of their headquartered country.

-In the content creation space, Payoneer works with Getty Images, iStock, Pond5, and others as well as in the freelance marketplace.
+In the content creation space, Payoneer works with Getty Images, Pond5, and others.